rukkiecodes/calculateSubtotal/README.md

     });
 ```

+## **GitHub Repository**

+- The source code for this function is available in the [calculateSubtotal GitHub repository](https://github.com/rukkiecodes/calculateSubtotal).

 ## **Notes**

 - This function assumes that the input data is well-structured and that the properties `price` and `quantity` exist for each item in the array.